 My instructions were as simple as “Halloween” “Thanksgiving” and “winter time” so I developed those themes as interestingly as I could while maintaining the simplicity of the style.
 I take particular pride in all the different halloween costumes, especially the owl (which is their mascot) and the tube of toothpaste.

-All works and site design © Marah Klose 2011-2017.
-Do not reproduce without the express written consent of Marah Klose.
+All works and site design © Marah 2011-2017.
+Do not reproduce without the express written consent of Marah.